 According to these studies, almonds are good for those who have diabetes.
 But, we should consult with our doctor for any change in our diet, and this includes adding almonds.
-Your doctor should know about any change in your diabetes management plan.
+Our doctor should know about any change in our diabetes management plan.

-Also, you should bear in mind that even with almonds moderation is the key.
-So, do you eat almonds?
-How do you include them in your usual diet?
+Bear in mind that even with almonds moderation is the key.